South Sudan attack leaves more than 100 dead

 South Sudan accuses Sudan of dropping weapons and ammunition to Yau Yau’s rebels, an allegation denied by Khartoum.

-The violence in Jonglei is hindering government plans to explore a major oil concession with the help of France’s Total.
+The violence in Jonglei is hindering government plans to explore a major oil concession with the help of France’s Total .
+(Editing by Ulf Laessing and Matthew Tostevin)